Chinas approach to India same as Russias to Ukraine Rahul Gandhi

 China's approach to India same as Russia's to Ukraine: Rahul Gandhi

-The Congress leader has shared the video of his conversation with Haasan on YouTube.
+The Congress leader has shared the video of his conversation with Haasan on YouTube. "'Hey Ram', Khadi, Films and how only India, not the West, can take on China!
+My conversation with Kamal Haasan on what shapes Indian politics and culture," Gandhi said on Twitter while sharing the video.
 Gandhi said security has become a holistic thing in the 21st century as one has to have a global view of it, adding, "I think our government has completely miscalculated it."